fnproject/fdk-java/docs/FnFlowsUserGuide.md

 ```

-### Data is passed between CloudThread stages by value
+### Data is passed between Flow stages by value

 A side effect of data being serialized and deserialized as it is passed between
 stages is that instances are always passed by value when they are handled by
-`CloudFuture` or captured in lambdas.
+`FlowFuture` or captured in lambdas.
 As a result, changes to objects within
 one stage will not impact other objects in other stages, unless they are
-explicitly passed between stages as a CloudFuture value.
+explicitly passed between stages as a FlowFuture value.

 For primitive types the *effectively final* constraint of the compiler prevents
 modification of captured variables.
 However, for reference types this is not